FAQ

 Why did you conduct a well survey?

 Groundwater in the area is not a source of drinking water for East Rutherford’s municipal water system.
-In accordance with NJDEP requirements, Shell conducted a well survey as a precaution to confirm no private wells are in use near the site and ensure public health and safety is protected.
+In accordance with NJDEP requirements, Shell conducted a well survey as a precaution to confirm no private wells were in use near the site and ensure public health and safety were protected.

 Protecting Private Properties